axanthos/orange3-textable/docs/rst/macosx_installation.rst

 MacOS X installation
 ====================

-1. On the `Download <http://orange.biolab.si/download/>`_ page of the Orange Canvas website, download the disk image of the program by following the Bundle link.
+1. On the `Orange 2.7 download page <http://orange.biolab.si/orange2/>`_,
+   download the software installer by following the *Orange 2.7 bundle for OSX* link.

 2. In the window that opens at the end of the download, drag the Orange Canvas icon and drop it over the *Applications* folder icon.